International-Data-Spaces-Association/Building-Blocks-Catalog/publication_and_marketplace_services.md

 # Publication and Marketplace Services
 ## Definition
-<div align="justify">To support the offering of data resources and services under defined terms and conditions, marketplaces must be established.
+<div align="justify">To support the offering of data resources and services under defined terms and conditions, including applicable pricing models, marketplaces must be established.
 This building block supports publication of these offerings, management of processes linked to the creation and monitoring of smart contracts (which clearly describe the rights and obligations for data and service usage), and access to data and services. </div>

 ## Role and Scope
 <div allign="justify">Provides a directory of the various data assets for dynamic access and discovery as well as management of established contracts.</div>